Framing our Future Long-term Plan 2021-2031

 Something for the kids

-We're inviting the pre-schoolers and primary school aged children of our district to unleash their creativity in our Framing our Future 'Colour and Create' contest.
+We invited the pre-schoolers and primary school aged children of our district to unleash their creativity in our Framing our Future 'Colour and Create' contest.
+Thanks to the 60+ kids who entered.
+We have now closed for the draw to win a Paper Plus voucher but you're welcome to still download and doodle the colouring-in below.

 Framing our Future - Colour and Create (PDF, 140KB)